botpress/botpress/docs/guide/docs/channels/teams.md

 4. In the section `Supported account types`, choose `Accounts in any organizational directory and personal Microsoft accounts`, then click on `Register`.

-5. Write down the value of `Application (client) ID`, we'll need it later for the channel configuration.
+5. Write down the value of `Application (client) ID`; we'll need it later for the channel configuration.

 6. Click on `Certificates & secrets`, then click on `New client secret`, then fill in the required fields.